pereiradaniel/learnyounode/Readme.md

 # Learnyounode Solutions

 These are my solutions for the Learnyounode tutorial available [here][LearnyounodeLink].
+In the comments, there are several solutions and the official solution.
+The blog posts have reference links to the relevant Node and Javascript docs.

 # Who will this help?